-After countless miles pounding the pavement, our running fanatics found the best running shoes of 2022.
+After countless miles of pounding the pavement, our running fanatics found the best running shoes of 2022.

 I used to say that running was a pretty simple sport.
 All you need are a pair of running shoes and clothes, and off you go.
-However, these days I’m second-guessing that concept.
+However, with the advances in technology these days, I’m second-guessing that concept.

 Whether you embrace the new complicated age of running or wish for a return to the simpler past, there is one thing about running that will never change — running always has, and always will, start with a good pair of running shoes.